Every Artist Has Three Communities – they are separate from one another.

 If you don’t have one you a ripping yourself off!
 Start sending one now (even if its only to 25 people to start).
 Only have one call to action per monthly communication – too many will confuse people.

-- Use Derek Sivers’ Ultimate Fan Engagement Tip
+Use This Live Gig Ultimate Fan Engagement Tip

 Keep in mind: People are more interested in themselves than they are in you.
 Make them the main attraction.
 These fans will also be delighted that they have been included.

-- Parse Your Facebook Friends into Geographical Lists
+Parse Your Facebook Friends, Twitter and Mailing List into Geographical Lists

 Now when you have a show you will be laser focused in your Facebook promotion